 My personal highlights:

-- Rediscovering the innocence of youth in a giant ball pit.
-I mean, let’s be honest, who doesn’t love a giant ball pit?
+- Rediscovering the innocence of youth in that giant ball pit.
+I mean, let’s be honest, you cannot go wrong a giant ball pit?

 - Same applies to the carnival ball toss, where I spent far too long throwing balls at skittles and worrying I might have anger issues

-- Using your phone or a light pen to create light paintings that IKONO can send you via email, if you choose
+- Using your phone or a light pen to create light paintings that IKONO sends you via email if you wish

-- The see-through panels of the Persephone Return Maze (see photo earlier) with its designs by Heather Bellino, which creates a rather lovely colourful installation
+- The see-through panels of the Persephone Return Maze (see photo earlier) with its designs by Heather Bellino, which create a rather lovely colourful installation

 Tickets & visitor tips